 Stanley Canyon Trail (TR 707) - 2.2 miles one-way to reservoir

 Hiking to Stanley Reservoir on the Stanley Canyon Trail is one of the more popular hikes up the Rampart Range and into the Pike National Forest.
 The trail starts off steeply through pine/oak and spruce/fir forest and then climbs more gradually along the Stanley Creek riparian area.
 Stands of aspen and grassy mountain meadows appear near the final approach to the reservoir.
 Camping and open fires are prohibited around the lake by Colorado Springs Utilities, but camping is allowed on the adjacent US Forest Service land.
 Parking and a Port-A-John is available at the end of an unpaved road west of the Medical Clinic, but the road is only accessible with DoD identification because of a controlled security gate.
 Visitors should park at the Medical Clinic and hike west 0.6 miles on the unpaved road to reach the trailhead.
-Due to the state engineer's concerns with the integrity and safety of the dam, Colorado Springs Utilities has released all of the impounded water in Stanley Reservoir.
-The long-term fate of the reservoir, which is not part of the CSU water supply system, is yet to be determined.
+Due to the state engineer's concerns with the integrity and safety of the dam, Colorado Springs Utilities has released all of the water in Stanley Reservoir.
+The long-term fate of the reservoir, which is not part of the CSU water supply system, is unknown.

 Caution!
 Ice formations across the steep, rocky crossings of Stanley Creek can be extremely hazardous.